 Qawra is similar to Buġibba, and the two villages kind of blend into each other.
 In fact, sometimes it’s hard to tell whether a particular street is a part of Qawra or of its neighbouring village, even for locals.
 You’ll also find several places with addresses listed in St. Paul’s Bay that are actually located in the other two towns.

 The village is known for its salt pans, referred to as is-Salini (and the area of Salina, which is located opposite Saline Bay, to the East of Qawra).

-At the tip of Qawra point, there’s a historical watchtower that overlooks a small bay which is a popular bathing area, even though it’s mostly rocky.
-Apart from being a swimming zone, Ta` Fra Ben beach is also a great spot for snorkelling enthusiasts.
+At the northern tip of Qawra Point, there’s a historical watchtower that overlooks a small bay which is a popular bathing area, even though it’s mostly rocky.
+Apart from being a swimming zone, Ta’ Fra Ben Bay (Qawra Point Beach) is also a great spot for snorkelling enthusiasts.
 In fact, it’s a favourite summer destination for me, for that very reason.

 It’s a popular location for tourists, both for families with children as well as couples of all ages.
 Busy in summer, quiet in winter, it’s a lovely seaside place all year round, but not the most exciting of places in terms of nightlife.

 For younger couples, the St. Julian’s area may be a more suitable holiday location.
 Mellieħa is usually the preferred option for those seeking peace and quiet and enjoying some of the best beaches in Malta.

 If you’re the type of traveller who wants to explore a country or city, Qawra may not be the most interesting destination to stay.
 (Have a look at my suggestions for other places to stay in Malta.)
 Nevertheless, if you want a good balance of exploration with a traditional holiday, it’s not a bad place to stay thanks to good public (and commercial) transport connections.